tttmmmyyyy/fixlang/Document.md

 main : IO ();
 main = (
     let fib = calc_fib(30);
-    +println("The first 30 numbers of Fibonacci sequence are: ");
+    println("The first 30 numbers of Fibonacci sequence are: ");;
     println $ Iterator::from_array(fib).map(to_string).join(", ")
 );
 ```

 `println : String -> IO ()` is a function that takes a string and produces an IO action that prints the string to the screen.
-In this code, two IO actions created by two `println` are combined by `+` syntax to create a larger IO action that prints two lines to the screen.
+In this code, two IO actions created by two `println` are combined by double-semicolon syntax (`;;`) to create a larger IO action that prints two lines to the screen.

 How to combine IO actions and more generally, how to combine monads to create more complex monads are explained in [Monads](#monads).